FoundationDB/fdb-joshua/README.md

 ## Build and Run Agent Docker Images

 To run Joshua agent processes, we provide a Docker image that can spawn multiple agent processes.
-This docker image created by `Docker/build_docker.sh` script, which uses `Docker/Dockerfile`.
+This docker image created by `build.sh` script, which uses `Dockerfile`.

 Note restarting tests need old `fdbserver` binaries and TLS libraries, which should be saved in `Docker/old_binary` and `Docker/old_tls_library` directories,